code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 <img src="{{ site.url }}/assets/images/jsf-primefaces/jsf-primefaces-login-page.png" alt="jsf primefaces login page">

 Go ahead and enter the following user name=<kbd>john.doe</kbd> and password=<kbd>1234</kbd> and click the <var>Login</var> button.

 We now see the Hello World page and the role of the user is displayed up top as shown below.

 <img src="{{ site.url }}/assets/images/jsf-primefaces/jsf-primefaces-user-role.png" alt="jsf primefaces user role">

-If we click on <var>Submit</var> then the user name that was used to log in will be displayed.
+If we click on <var>Submit</var> then the username that was used to log in will be displayed.

 <img src="{{ site.url }}/assets/images/jsf-primefaces/jsf-primefaces-authentication-user-name.png" alt="jsf primefaces authentication user name">

 Press the <var>Logout</var> button in order to be redirected to the login page.

 If we now enter the same user but with an incorrect password an error message will be displayed.

 <img src="{{ site.url }}/assets/images/jsf-primefaces/jsf-primefaces-login-error.png" alt="jsf primefaces login error">